 - Apply a weekly application of liquid seaweed and fish emulsion for the first 4-6 weeks (until the plants look lush, green, bushy and healthy).
 Our favorite brand for seaweed fertilizer and fish emulsion is Neptune’s Harvest, just follow the instructions on the labels.

-- Similarly to humans and animals, the better the plants are cared for in the beginning the better they’ll be for life!
+My last reminder… think of you plants as living, breathing life.
+Similarly to humans and animals, the better the plants are cared for in the beginning the better they’ll be for life.

 Congratulations, you made it to the end of the post!
 Please comment or email with any questions and good luck with your organic cut flower garden or vegetable garden!

 Stay tuned for more of my gardening posts, I would love to hear if YOU have specific questions on planning your garden or ideas for future garden-related posts!
-Some ideas I’ve had are Seed Starting 101, Raised Bed Tutorial, Support Systems for Flowers, Post-Harvest Flower Care, and My Favorite Farmer-Florist Tools, My Favorite Flowering Indoor Plants – the possibilities are endless so I’d love to know what YOU want to see!
+Some ideas I’ve had are Support Systems for Flowers, Post-Harvest Flower Care, and My Favorite Farmer-Florist Tools – the possibilities are endless so I’d love to know what YOU want to see!

 Recommended Book: Cut Flower Garden, Erin Benzakein